onwukadavid/TruBoard/README.md

 # TruBoard
 Web Forum or Discussion Board

-TruBoard is web discussion forum developed using python(Django), HTML, CSS(bootsrap).
+TruBoard is web discussion forum developed using python(Django), HTML, CSS(bootsrap), JavaScript(Popper.js).

 ## New boards can only be created by an Admin